Several positions available spanning Glacier-Ice/Ocean Interactions

 Position:

-Full-time 12-month (extendable to 24 or more) Postdoctoral Scholar position located in the College of Earth, Ocean, and Atmospheric Sciences, Oregon State University in Corvallis, Oregon, USA.
+We are looking to fill several full-time 12-month (extendable to 24 or more) Postdoctoral Scholar positions located in the College of Earth, Ocean, and Atmospheric Sciences, Oregon State University in Corvallis, Oregon, USA.

-Possible directions for exploration include understanding the influence of:
+Directions for exploration should focus around melt dynamics, and could include understanding the influence of:

 ice morphology on near-glacier flow circulation patterns